basilico/jquery-awesome-resizer/README.md

 What you can do:
 - resize an image using the size that you want.
 - resize an image using the size of its parent container.
-- stretch an image (fullscreen or parent size).
+- fit an image with the parent size.
 - resize an image smoothly on window resize event.

 ******